Filipino Americans (

 The term Filipino American is sometimes shortened to Fil-Am[15] or Pinoy.[16]
 Another term which has been used is Philippine Americans.[17]
 The earliest appearance of the term Pinoy (feminine Pinay), was in a 1926 issue of the Filipino Student Bulletin.[18]
 Some Filipinos believe that the term Pinoy was coined by Filipinos who came to the United States to distinguish themselves from Filipinos living in the Philippines.[19]
 Beginning in 2017, started by individuals who identify with the LGBT+ Filipino American population, there is an effort to adopt the term FilipinX; this new term has faced opposition within the broader overseas Filipino diaspora, within the Philippines, and in the United States, with some who are in opposition believing it is an attempt of a "colonial imposition".[20]

-Filipino mariners and crew members were some of were the first
+Filipino sailors were the first

-Asians in North America.[21]
-The first documented presence of Filipinos in what is now the United States dates back to
+Asians in North America.[23]
+The first documented presence of Filipinos in what is now the United States dates back to October 1587 around

-Morro Bay, California[22][23] with the first permanent settlement in
+Morro Bay, California,[24] with the first permanent settlement in

 Battle of New Orleans during the closing stages of the

-1898 Treaty of Paris, the
+1898 Treaty of Paris, the Philippines was a

 territory of the United States.
-By 1904, Filipino peoples of different ethnic backgrounds were imported by the US government onto the Americas and were displayed at the
+By 1904, Filipino peoples of different ethnic backgrounds were imported by the U.S. government onto the Americas and were displayed at the

 Louisiana Purchase Exposition as part of a

-Philippine independence was recognized by the United States on July 4,
+Philippine independence was recognized by the United States on July 4, 1946.
+After

 independence in 1946, Filipino American numbers continued to grow.
 Immigration was reduced significantly during the 1930s, except for those who served in the